fannynabis/chameleon-documentation-en/variantensets.md

 If you have several variants of an article, you have to create fitting variant sets.
 For example a set including the frame size and color of bikes.

 Das Anlegen von Variantensets und Varianten eines Artikels wird im Kapitel ** 4.8 Artikelvarianten** beschrieben.

+The Create of variant sets and variants are described in chapter **4.8 Article Variants**.